Logan-K-Classroom/calculator-basic-logic-rookies/README.md

-# Calculator Project for Controls Subteam - Team Steam Robotics (FRC 5119)
+# Calculator: Basic Logic - Controls Subteam - Team Steam Robotics (FRC 5119)

 ## Overview

-Welcome to the Controls Subteam Calculator Project!
-In this assignment, you will work collaboratively to create a basic calculator using Java.
-The focus is on implementing fundamental arithmetic operations, which will be tested using variables stored in pre-defined inputs.
-This project emphasizes working with doubles, basic mathematical operations, and correctly printing results to the console.
+Continuing from your previous work on the Controls Subteam Calculator Project, you will now create a basic calculator using Java logic structures.
+This project, titled "Calculator: Basic Logic," focuses on implementing arithmetic operations using conditionals such as `if` statements, `if-else` conditions, and logic operators to determine the appropriate operation based on user input.

 By completing this project, you will:

-- Learn to implement math operations in Java using variables.
+- Learn to implement math operations in Java using variables and logic operators.
+- Gain experience with error handling for invalid or edge-case operations.
 - Work with GitHub for version control, emphasizing branching, merging, and collaboration.

-## Assignment Structure
+## Assignment Requirements
-The following files are provided to you:

-- `Calculator.java` (Unused for this assignment)
-- `Addition.java`
-- `Subtraction.java`
-- `Multiplication.java`
-- `Division.java`
-- `Exponent.java`

-Each file corresponds to a specific arithmetic operation.
-The inputs are already provided in the form of two variables, `firstNumber` and `secondNumber`, so you don't need to worry about setting up input handling.
-Your task is to apply the appropriate math logic to these variables and print the correct result to the console.

-## Objectives
-- **Teamwork and Branching:** Work in groups, with each team member responsible for different files.
-You will use separate branches to implement the logic for the operation in each file, then merge your changes into the main project.
-- **Mathematical Operations and Output:** Write the logic for the arithmetic operation assigned to each file using the variables `firstNumber` and `secondNumber`.
-After performing the operation, you must ensure that the correct result is printed to the console, as this will be tested during manual grading.

-## Tasks
-For each of the following files, implement the required logic using **double** variables and print the correct result to the console:

-1. **Addition.java:** Implement the logic to add `firstNumber` and `secondNumber` and print the result.
-2. **Subtraction.java:** Implement the logic to subtract `secondNumber` from `firstNumber` and print the result.
-3. **Multiplication.java:** Implement the logic to multiply `firstNumber` by `secondNumber` and print the result.
-4. **Division.java:** Implement the logic to divide `firstNumber` by `secondNumber` and print the result.
-5. **Exponent.java:** Implement the logic to raise `firstNumber` to the power of `secondNumber` and print the result.
+For this assignment, you will integrate all arithmetic operations into a single `Calculator.java` file.
+The other files (`Addition.java`, `Subtraction.java`, `Multiplication.java`, `Division.java`, `Exponent.java`) will be left alone and may be used in a future project.
+You will utilize Java logic to determine the correct operation to perform based on user input and ensure that any invalid input or operations are appropriately handled.

-### Boilerplate Overview
+### New Requirements

-Each Java file includes:
-- Pre-defined variables `firstNumber` and `secondNumber`, which are already set up for you.
+- You will be provided with an additional **String** input called `operator`, which will represent the operation to be performed (`+`, `-`, `*`, `/`, `^`).
-- Your task is to write the appropriate mathematical logic and print the result to the console.
+- Your task is to implement logic in the `Calculator.java` file to determine the appropriate arithmetic operation based on the value of `operator`.
+- The program should also handle invalid operations and division by zero by printing a message including `"Error"` to the console in such cases (ex: "Error: Division by zero").

+### Objectives

+- **Java Logic Implementation:** Use `if` statements, `if-else` conditions, and logic operators to handle different operations in a single file.
+- **Error Handling:** Implement logic to print `"Error"` for invalid operations, such as unsupported operators or division by zero.
+- **Consolidation:** All operations from Part 1 (`Addition.java`, `Subtraction.java`, `Multiplication.java`, `Division.java`, `Exponent.java`) should now be implemented in the `Calculator.java` file, based on the `operator` input.

+### Tasks

+1. Modify the `Calculator.java` file to include:
+   - An additional input: `String operator`.
+   - Logic to determine which arithmetic operation to perform based on the value of `operator`.
+   - Error handling for invalid operations, including division by zero.
+2. Use **double** variables `firstNumber` and `secondNumber` as before, and print the result of the operation to the console.
+3. If the `operator` is not one of the specified symbols (`+`, `-`, `*`, `/`, `^`), or if there is a division by zero, print `"Error"` to the console.

-## Guidelines
+### Guidelines

-- **Branching:** Each team member must work on a separate file using their own branch.
-This ensures that each operation is developed independently.
-- **Merging:** Once a member completes their task on their branch, the team should review and merge the changes into the main project to ensure the full functionality of the calculator.
-- **Version Control:** You are expected to use GitHub for tracking progress and collaboration.
-  - Make frequent commits, each one clearly reflecting the work done.
-For example:
-    - "Added addition logic to Addition.java"
-    - "Implemented exponent operation in Exponent.java"
-  - Ensure commit messages are specific and informative, providing a clear history of the work completed.
+- **Branching and Merging:** Continue to use branches for development, with team members collaborating to implement and review the changes in `Calculator.java`.
+- **Version Control:** Maintain good version control practices, with specific, informative commit messages and frequent commits.

+### Example Commit Messages

+- `Added logic for handling + operator in Calculator.java`
+- `Implemented error handling for division by zero in Calculator.java`

 ## Grading Criteria

 Your work will be evaluated based on:

-- **Correctness of Output:** Each file will be graded based on whether the correct input results in the correct output for the operation.
+- **Correctness of Output:** The `Calculator.java` file will be graded based on whether the correct input results in the correct output for each operation.
-- **Console Output:** The result must be printed correctly to the console for each operation.
+- **Error Handling:** Proper handling of invalid operations and division by zero must result in the output `"Error"`.
-- **Version Control:** Proper use of branches and consistent, clear commits that reflect your progress.
-Branches must be merged properly without conflicts.
+- **Version Control:** Proper use of branches, consistent commits, and effective merging practices.

-Each file will be graded separately, and points will be awarded based on the correctness of the respective operation.

 ## Submission and Testing

 - **Testing Process:** Tests will be run as needed when your team requests a progress check.
 Ensure all changes have been merged into the main branch before requesting a test run.
-- **Output Requirements:** Make sure the result of your operations is correctly printed to the console.
+- **Output Requirements:** Make sure the result of your operations is correctly printed to the console, and `"Error"` is printed for invalid cases.
 Any incorrect or missing output will result in a reduction in points.